 Now, the variable cage option allows customers to upgrade their machinery to handle a wider range of products.
 Your business can accept a wider range of product variances and create more package sizes.
 When you upgrade your machine, you can also take advantage of your film rewards credits from our Partnership Program – making it an affordable way to enhance the capabilities of your facility.

 Does our traditional roll cage provide value?
 Absolutely.
 You can still package with our standard roll cage and reap the same benefits as the variable system.
-The value added with a variable cage comes down to the variance in products you produce.
+The value added with a variable cage comes down to the variance in the products you produce.
 Are there products you can’t compression package now that you’d like to?
 How much variance are you expecting to come in the future?

 In a market of consumers demanding more options, variability is increasing.
 If you’re looking for ways to expand your packaging options within a single machine, it’s time to look into a variable cage for a C³ mattress packaging system.